DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Schedules-tab.md

 ### Export Project Standards

-The Export Project Standards button allows to export the main data about the project to Excel or Google Drive.
-The data to able to export is the Project Information, Object Styles, Line Styles and Families.
+The Export Project Standards button allows exporting the main data about the project to Excel or Google Drive.
+The data to be able to export is the Project Information, Object Styles, Line Styles and Families.

 ![SheetLink Export Project Standard to Excel or Google Drive](../../assets\images\SH-Sc-ExportProject.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>